 How to Draw a Standing Person

-- Add facial features.
+- Sketch the standing figure‘s facial features.

-- Depict the rest of the elements.
+- Draw the ears and eyebrows of the person.

-- Sketch out the hair.
+- Sketch the hair shape.

-- Draw the legs.
+- Draw straight legs under the body.